 Each session takes about 20 minutes.
-You'll receive between 25 and 33 treatments.
-The total number is decided in advance.
-In most cases, the treatments are done every day, Monday through Friday.
-At least once a week, you'll see your doctor, who will make sure the treatments are going well.
+You'll receive treatments for 5 to 6 weeks.
+You'll see your doctor regularly, who will make sure the treatments are going well.

 Will I feel any pain?

 During the treatments, you won't feel any pain.
 However, you'll probably have some side effects after a few treatments.